DataDog/documentation/content/en/security_platform/application_security/custom_rules.md

 The **Rule name** section allows you to configure the rule name that appears in the rules list view, as well as the title of the signal.

-The notification box has the same Markdown and preview features.
+Use [Notification Variables][5] to provide specific details about the signal by referencing its tags and event attributes.

 #### Template variables

-Detection rules support template variables within the Markdown notification box.
-Template variables permit injection of dynamic context from traces directly into a security signal and its associated notifications.
+Use [template variables][6] to inject dynamic context from traces directly into a security signal and its associated notifications.

 Template variables also permit deep linking into Datadog or a partner portal for quick access to next steps for investigation.
 For example: